DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 We’ll ask if you agree to cookies so that we can get statistics from Google Analytics.
 If you consent, Google may be able to get your IP address.
 We use Google Analytics for statistics and will not identify you personally from these.

-We also use Google’s G Suite to process some personal data.
-For example, we’ll ask referees to send a reference via Google Forms and process the data using Google Sheets.

 Google processes your data according to our instructions.

-#### Hosting services

-We host our services on Microsoft Azure Cloud, which encrypts your data to prevent it being accessed by unauthorised people.

 ## How long we keep your data